varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 Bans are checked when we hit an object in the cache, but before we deliver it. *An object is only checked against newer bans*.

+During lookup, object variants that may not satisfy the current request are also tested against the ban list, which means that a ban may also hit a non matching variant.

+However, the parameter `ban_any_variant` can be used to limit the number of possibly non matching variants that are checked against the ban list during lookup for a particular request.
+This means that at most `ban_any_variant` variants will be evaluated, and possibly evicted, before looking for matching variants.
+A value of 0 means that every request would only evaluate bans against matching variants.
+In contrast, a value that is too high may cause a request to evaluate all variants against all active bans, which can add significant delays for configurations having a large number of variants and/or bans.

+In the next major release of varnish (8.0), the default value of `ban_any_variant` will be set to 0.

 Bans that only match against `obj.*` are also processed by a background worker threads called the `ban lurker`.
 The `ban lurker` will walk the heap and try to match objects and will evict the matching objects.
 How